 The Family Court Project was initiated in 1999 as a cooperative effort between the General Assembly and the Indiana Supreme Court.
 The purpose of the Project is to develop common sense models to better serve children and families in our courts.
 The initial emphasis of the Family Court Project was to create models to coordinate families who have multiple cases pending before multiple judges and to share information.
 Over time, the scope of the project broadened to include various types of family-friendly programming.

-Beginning in 2000, three pilot counties – Johnson, Monroe, and Porter – developed family court models under the direction of the Indiana Supreme Court, Division of State Court Administration, with guidance from a statewide Family Court Task Force, led by The Honorable Margret G. Robb of the Indiana Court of Appeals.
+Beginning in 2000, three pilot counties – Johnson, Monroe, and Porter – developed family court models under the direction of the Indiana Supreme Court Division of State Court Administration (now the Indiana Office of Court Services), with guidance from a statewide Family Court Task Force, led by The Honorable Margret G. Robb of the Indiana Court of Appeals.
 A private family court consultant assisted the pilot counties.